ubaidurrehmanmadani/plugin/README.md

 4. create another folder in main directory and name it "src".
 5. create custom classes in "src" folder.
 6. use namespace as "App" i.e., e.g., namesapce App\Controller
-7. Register namespace in composer.json as
+7. Run composer init command and enter the minimum required fields, after that register namespace in composer.json as e.g., {
-    {
         "autoload" : {
             "psr-4" : {